Since setting a new course for Tropical, Murrell eyes other opportunities to ride the wave of the future.

 The ACMF and its Patron, the Most Honorable Prime Minister of Jamaica Andrew Holness, will spotlight Murrell’s “extraordinary achievement at Tropical Shipping…and throughout (his) legendary career.”

-Murrell’s career, which spans more than half a decade, “is a beacon of success in shipping circles where (his) leadership is, and has been, an inspiration to industry professionals and those entering the sector,” wrote Geneive Brown Metzger, ACMF president.
+Murrell’s career, which spans more than half a century, “is a beacon of success in shipping circles where (his) leadership is, and has been, an inspiration to industry professionals and those entering the sector,” wrote Geneive Brown Metzger, ACMF president.

 As the CEO of Florida-based Tropical Shipping, Murrell successfully helped steer the company to its current home under the Saltchuk umbrella four years ago, a transition that he looks back on with pride.